 Introduction to Company Identification in India

-The key aspect of registering a company in India is obtaining a unique identification number for the company.
+The key aspect of registering a company in India is getting a unique ID for the company.
 A unique ID is a corporate identification Number, a 21-digit number issued to track the company’s activities and legal compliance.

 Understanding the Corporate Identification Number (CIN)